whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 The bar had gone dead still.
 The Dealer looked fascinated.
 Izzy just looked blank.
 Maria was pale and tight.

 “What?
 You mean, I’ve got to get a motorcycle and ride with you?
-Because that’s… I can’t afford...”
+Because that’s… I can’t afford…”

 “That’s how it is.
 Except for a couple of details.
 You don’t need to buy a bike: you inherit Zed’s.
 It's a good one.”
 She sighed, raked her fingers through her hair.
 “And you inherit his colors.”
 She pointed to the crumpled heap of clothing left behind when Zed’s body had vanished.
 “You’ll notice that those colors are patched ‘President’.
 That makes you my new boss.”